narayanbs/Notes/X04-Resources/Tips_&_Tricks.md

+#### How to open a file using a default application from command line in linux
+$ xdg-open <file>
+for ex: To open a pdf file in the document viewer
+$ xdg-open sample.pdf

 #### How to insert contents from clipboard into the current Vim buffer with width formatting.
 We can use xclip or xsel to fetch the clipboard content The following will open vim and run the command 'r !xsel -o | fold -w 80'